TappMiddle/tappmiddle.github.io/_posts/2020/2020-03-29-eleanor-roosevelt-reflection.markdown

 published: true
 ---

-Students reflect, discuss, and comment on how their world has changed due to the impact of COVID-19.
+Students reflect, discuss, and comment on the quote and how it applies to our new normal.